laurap-dev/gradebook-docs/features/index.md

 # GradeBook Features

 This section provides detailed documentation for each feature available in GradeBook.
-Each page includes step-by-step instructions, screenshots, and tips for getting the most out of the feature.
+Each page includes step-by-step instructions and tips for getting the most out of the feature.

 ## Core Features

 These features are available with a standard GradeBook license:

-### Gradebook Management
+### GradeBook Management
-- **[Create & View GradeBooks](create-gradebooks.md)**: Set up new gradebooks and access existing ones
+- **[Create & View GradeBooks](create-gradebooks.md)**: Set up new GradeBooks and access existing ones
 - **[Views and Sorting](views-sorting.md)**: Customize how grades are displayed and organized

 ### Import & Attendance